cstratopoulos/camargue/README.md

 This is the README for Camargue, a TSP solver based on primal cutting plane methods.
 Camargue tries to move from tour to tour, either proving that a tour is optimal or finding a better one.
 This page contains information on installing and using Camargue.

-See below
-for installation and usage.
 To get a sense of the layout of the code, a good starting point would be the documentation for CMR::Solver.

+Inline references in this README are meant to be rendered by [Doxygen](http://www.stack.nl/~dimitri/doxygen/).
+If you are reading it in plain text or on GitHub, then

+- extdeps is the External Dependences documentation in externals/extdeps.md
+- unittests is the Catch Unit Tests documentation in source/tests/unittests.md

+If you wish to browse the source code manually, I have tried to document it in a way that keeps header files compact and readable.
+Except for class/structure definitions, the documentation in a `.hpp` is mostly terse one-liners, with detailed coumentation of function parameters and behaviors in the `.cpp` files.

 Installation
 ------------